Kesin11/Firestore-simple/README.md

 # Contribution
 Patches are welcome!
-Olso welcome fixing english documentation.
+Also welcome fixing english documentation.

 # Development
 Unit tests are using **REAL Firestore(Firebase)**, not mock!